True Food Kitchen: History/corporate

 The idea for True Food Kitchen sprung into action in 2008, when Andrew Weil was introduced to Sam Fox of the Fox Restaurant Group.
 Weil was always an excellent home cook, but he never thought about opening a restaurant because he had no experience with the industry.
 After he proposed his pitch: a restaurant that would serve really good food that was also nutritionally correct, Fox decided to team up with him.
 Weil spent the entire summer of 2008 in the Fox Restaurant Concepts test kitchen in Phoenix, creating the first TFK menu and tweaking ideas.
 The two men gave the concept a trial run when a space opened up in Phoenix, Arizona.
 From that moment on, it was a success.

 In 2023, John Williams became the newest CEO of True Food Kitchen.
 The previous CEO was Christine Barone.
 John Williams has always been a personal fan of the company.
 His previous role was a chief marketing officer at Lazy Dog Restaurants, where he helped expand the company to more than 20 locations.
-Using his expertise from his previous job, he hopes that can expand True Food Kitchens brand and evolve even more.
+Using his expertise from his previous job, he hopes that can expand True Food Kitchen's brand and evolve even more.

 Menu and website

 The menu focuses on the anti-inflammatory diet, which is a way of eating that includes whole foods that are biodiverse and not overly processed.
 Dr. Andrew Weil's belief is that many chronic diseases are rooted in chronic inflammation.
-Because of this, the menu emphasizes wholesome, simple ingredients with simple preparations that brings forth natural health benefits and the flavors of each ingredient.
+Because of this, the menu emphasizes wholesome, simple ingredients with simple preparations that bring forth natural health benefits and the flavors of each ingredient.
 The company caters to individuals who are gluten free, vegan, and vegetarian.

 Their website contains images and detailed descriptions of each menu item.
 The menu has a wide variety of dishes such as edamame dumplings, charred cauliflower, and Mediterranean hummus (appetizers).
 Two of the most popular bowls include the ancient grains bowl and Korean noodle bowl.
 Guests can also pick from four different kinds of burgers and three different kinds of sourdough pizzas.
 For dessert, they offer a flourless chocolate cake with vegan vanilla ice cream, a chocolate chip cookie a la mode, etc.

 The menu also offers alcohol: wines, signature cocktails, beer, and cocktails.
 In an interview from 2017, Dr. Andrew Weil explains how wine fits into the Mediterranean diet and has scientific benefits.
 The company tries to include organic, biodynamic and sustainable wines as much as possible.